kabbotalukder/ncovlocator/README.md

 # ncovlocator / Covid-19 Locator | Bangladesh

-Made a Web Application that locates current COVID-19 spread count across Bangladesh (District wise).
+A web Application that locates current COVID-19 spread count across Bangladesh (District wise).
 The site used to get updated every 24 hours corresponding to the reports of IEDCR.

+An android package (APK) version is also available.

+Kabbo Talukder,
+Developer.